rishikeshbpathak/CMS-APP-24/README.md

 ### Conclusion

 This dynamic CMS supports nested pages with unlimited depth, dynamic routing, and a flexible CRUD system.
 It is built using **Laravel** for the backend, focusing on scalability and maintainability.

----

-This README now focuses on **Laravel (backend)** setup, running the project, and relevant usage instructions.
-If you need further customization or additional details, feel free to ask!